sparklespdx/limesdr-toolkit-docker/README.md

 It also mounts `~/radiodev` to the home directory of the container's primary user, which is named radiodev.
 This is to save persistent configurations for our SDR software.

-The container drops priviledges to 1000:1000 (default user in Red Hat based distros).
-It runs with priviledges to get the USB and X11 stuff to work; this could probably be improved.
-In any case, the processes it launches do not run as root.
+The container drops to user 1000:1000 when it starts (default user in Red Hat based distros).
+The container runs in privileged mode to get the USB and X11 stuff to work, but the processes it launches do not run as root.
+We could probably do this without launching the container as root, but I haven't figured it out yet.

 This has been tested on recent versions of Fedora.
 There's no reason why it wouldn't work on other distributions, but I haven't tested them.